 As with most things I cook or bake, I have a tendency to simply add ingredients until the mix looks right, rather than measuring them.
 This time, I made the effort to measure them so that I could share the recipe.
 I recommend making this for guests when you’re unsure about what to make for dessert.
 It’s easy and allergy friendly (aside from nuts), and accommodates all kinds of different dietary choices.

-Apple Crumble (vegan, paleo, white sugar free)
+Apple Crumble (vegan, paleo, refined sugar free)

 2 apples, peeled and chopped

 1/4 cup + 2 tbsp almond meal

 2 1/2 tbsp coconut oil

 2 tbsp coconut palm sugar

 Place the chopped apples in an even layer in a baking pan.
 Sprinkle half the cinnamon over the apples and toss around until the apples are evenly coated.